Raspberry Snap – Alecia’s Chocolate

 Egg Wraps

 Pretty cool if you need to avoid gluten (several of us).
-Or if you need to keep an eye on your carbohydrate intake (Me thanks to PCOS).
+Or if you need to keep an eye on your carbohydrate intake (eg managing diabetes).

 Except 1 single egg wasn’t really enough for a meal for my husband or I so, to make a more filling option that gives a decent vegetarian source of protein with your meal … this is how we make ours: